kingreza/Swift-Visitor/README.md

 This repository is part of a series.
 For the full list check out <a href="https://shirazian.wordpress.com/2016/04/11/design-patterns-in-swift/">Design Patterns in Swift</a>

 <h3>The problem:</h3>
-When a quote is requested or an appointment is booked we send out an email to the customer, and build an internal report for the quote and the appointment.
-The content of the email and report are dependant on the customer's address, their car make model, price and the mechanic selected for the service.
+Our customers at <a href="http://www.yourmechanic.com">YourMechanic</a> can request quotes through our website or through their YourMechanic App.
+We send out an email and create an internal report when such quotes are requested.
+After the customer views the quote and decides to book it, that quote becomes an appointment.
+We send out an email and create an internal report when that happens as well.
+The content of the email and the report are dynamically generated from the information contained in the quote and the appointment.
 We need a system that can provide us with an easy and straightforward way of composing these documents.
-Ideally we hope to achieve this without adding the report/email functionality to our already cluttered Quote and Appointment class.
+Ideally we hope to achieve this without adding repeated report/email functionality to our already cluttered Quote and Appointment class.

 <h3>The solution:</h3>

-We define our quote and appointment class to accept a visitor.
-We then define visitors for emails and reports that once accepted into their respective classes, generate the documents without us having to code anything directly within our Quote or Appointment class.
-The visitor design pattern is a little counter intuitive to understand so we are going to approach this step by step, with as much details as possible.
+We define our quote and appointment class to accept visitor object.
+We then define these objects for emails and reports.
+When these objects are accepted into their respective visiting classes, they can generate the documents needed without having to be part of that class.
+The Visitor design pattern has always been a little counter intuitive to understand so we are going to approach this step by step, with as much details as possible.

 <!--more-->